Dr. Anna Vu-Wallace, MD

 Anna Vu-Wallace, MD

 , is an Internal Medicine physician with a focus on peri-operative medicine.
 She is a former part-owner and has served as Medical Director and Board Member for Hospital Internists of Austin.
-She began her meditation study 8 years ago with an Eastern practice and is now practicing Centering meditation.
+She began her meditation study over a decade ago with an Eastern practice and is now practicing Centering meditation.
 She is trained and certified to teach the Centering Method through Contemplative Outreach.
 Dr. Vu also studied stress-reduction and the relaxation response through the Benson-Henry Institute, Harvard Medical School.